est_ability: Estimate Examinee Ability

 Description

-est_ability estimates ability using various methods such as Owen's Bayesian estimation, Maximum Likelihood estimation, Expected-a-Posteriori.
+This function estimates examinee ability using different methods, including Owen's Bayesian estimation, Maximum Likelihood estimation, Maximum-a-Posteriori and Expected-a-Posteriori.

 Usage